Club Membership Features

 Sidewalk astronomy

-The EAS likes to share astronomy with the general public, and although we don’t have a major organized activity in this area, we have tried to take advantage of some of the dramatic events of the past few years, such as Comet Hyakutake, Comet Hale Bopp, and a couple of total lunar eclipses to hold and publicize observing sessions located where the people are, at parks and marinas and even shopping centers.
+The EAS likes to share astronomy with the general public, and although we don’t have a major organized activity in this area, we have tried to take advantage of some of the dramatic events of the past few years, such as bright comets, and a couple of total lunar eclipses to hold and publicize observing sessions located where the people are, at parks and marinas and even shopping centers.
 Most people are very surprised to see.

 Light pollution